teezily/t4b_slate/source/includes/_products.md

-color | String | The variant color hex_color_code | String | An hexadecimal code representing the color price | Float | The variant price in the currency defined in your account setting
+color | String | The variant color hex_color_code | String | An hexadecimal code representing the color price | Float | The variant price in the currency defined in your account setting price_currency | String | The price currency, as configured in your account

 <aside class="success">
 Mutable variant ID ? filter one att ? add count ?
-Price currency ?
-Price float or string ? rename limit to page_size / page_limit ?
+Price currency ? rename limit to page_size / page_limit ?
 </aside>